 Check their website to find your nearest location.

-When you are not sure you want to get rid of certain things, do this.
+Do this when you are unsure you want to get rid of certain things.

-Take a box or a bag, and place all the stuff you are not sure about.
+Take a box or a bag, and place all the stuff you are unsure about.

 Keep it somewhere out of your sign for a month or two.